bmrf/pdq_deploy_packs/README.md

 # Instructions

-0. You must be running at least version 3.2 release 1 (v3.2.1.0) of PDQ Deploy; perform a database upgrade if required.
+0. You must be running at least version 12.2 (v12.2.0.0) of PDQ Deploy; perform a database upgrade if required.

 1. Import the `.xml` file(s) from the `\job_files` directory into PDQ deploy.